pygfx/pygfx/docs/shaders.rst

         type = "render"  # must be "render" or "compute"

-        def get_resources(self, wobject, shared):
+        def get_binding(self, wobject, shared):
             # Collect bindings.
-These must (evetually) be a dict mapping
+We must return a dict mapping slot
-            # slot indices to Binding objects.
-But it's often easier
+            # indices to Binding objects.
+But it's sometimes easier to
-            # to collect bindings in a list and then convert to a dict.
+            # collect bindings in a list and then convert to a dict.
             bindings = [
                 Binding("u_stdinfo", "buffer/uniform", shared.uniform_buffer),
                 Binding("u_wobject", "buffer/uniform", wobject.uniform_buffer),